 - Source and acquire nutritious food and other products and distribute them to people experiencing nutrition insecurity through our partner agency network and directly through programs;

 - Energize the community to get involved and support hunger relief;

-- Conduct hunger education and awareness campaigns and advocate for public policies that alleviate hunger.
+- Conduct hunger and nutrition education and awareness campaigns and advocate for public policies that benefit the people we serve.

 No one goes hungry in Los Angeles County.

 Since 1973, the Los Angeles Regional Food Bank has distributed more than 1.9 billion pounds of food.

 The Food Bank collects food from hundreds of resources.
 With the help of 15,000 volunteers annually and an agency network of more than 600 partner agencies, we serve more than 800,000 people on a monthly basis.

 You can help us fulfill our mission when you donate today.